FreakC-Foundation/FreakC/TUTORIAL.md

 It's worth noticing that `print[]` might not work well with delayed expansion, but `uprint[]` does, so try using `uprint[]` if your program starts going weird.
 Also, since `uprint[]` is `echo`, it should work way faster than `print[]`.
 But `print[]` can print out an empty line easier, so it might worth combining them in your code.

+There's also `fprint[]`, which is the fastest one, but however this one doesn't work with delayed expansion variables at all.

 ## Store data
 You can actually store data to a file by using: